 - TMall (Alibaba Group)

 Flipkart is India’s largest e-commerce marketplace with a customer base of over 100 million.
-You might have heard about them in the news given Walmart’s $16B investment in them.
 Flipkart offers over 80 million products across 80+ categories including smartphones, books, media, consumer electronics, furniture, fashion, and lifestyle.
 They were a pioneer in offering services like “In-a-Day Guarantee” and “Same-Day-Guarantee.”
 With over 1 million registered sellers, Flipkart has redefined the way brands, and small businesses sell online.
 Learn how to sell on Flipkart.

-Snapdeal is one of India’s largest online marketplaces and features fantastic prices on consumer products like mobile phones, electronics, computers, apparel, cosmetics, perfumes, watches, bags, sunglasses, footwear, kitchenware, and more.
-Given that sellers require a GST number, PAN Card, and current account number, Snapdeal appears to be limited to local sellers.
+Snapdeal is one of India’s largest online marketplaces and features fantastic prices on consumer products like mobile phones, electronics, computers, apparel, cosmetics, perfumes, watches, bags, sunglasses, footwear, and kitchenware.
+Given that a seller requires a GST number, PAN Card, and current account number, Snapdeal appears to be limited to local sellers.

 Lazada is a popular online shopping and selling destination in Southeast Asia.
 They are present in Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
-As an e-commerce pioneer, Lazada helps more than 155,000 local and international sellers as well as 3,000 brands serving the 560 million consumers in the region through its marketplace.
-With over 300 million SKUs available, they offer the widest range of products in categories such as consumer electronics, household goods, toys, fashion, sports equipment, and groceries.
+Lazada supports thousands of local and international sellers as well as many brands to serve the millions of consumers in the region.
+With over 300 million SKUs available, product categories are diverse and include consumer electronics, household goods, toys, fashion, sports equipment, and groceries.
 Learn how to sell on Lazada.

 MercadoLibre is Latin America’s leading e-commerce technology company.
-Through its primary platforms, MercadoLibre.com and MercadoPago.com, it provides solutions to individuals and companies buying, selling, and advertising.
+Through its primary platforms, MercadoLibre.com and MercadoPago.com, it provides buying, selling, and advertising solutions.
 Mercado Libre serves millions of users and provides a market for a wide variety of products and services.
 They maintain a leadership position in 18 Latin American countries.
 Learn how to sell on Mercado Libre.

 High traffic classifieds sites and apps like Craigslist and Letgo are worth reviewing.
-Some social media platforms offer social and electronic commerce, for example, Facebook Pages and Facebook Marketplace (mainly for used goods).
+Some social media platforms offer social and e-commerce capabilities, for example, Facebook has a Marketplace (mainly for used goods).